Conformal equivalence of sub-Riemannian 3D contact structures on Lie groups: The Fefferman Metric

 We now want to build the one form $\sigma$ on $Z$ in a canonical way, i.e. just dependent on the choice of the contact form $\nuz$. \begin{definition}[Volume normalization equation] Fix a contact form $\nuz$ on $M$.
 Then the volume normalization equation reads

-\end{definition} In the right hand side of this equation there is the intrinsic volume form associated to a contact sub-Riemannian structure, that is Popp's volume; in the left hand side the two form $\zeta$ is the unknown to be determined.
+\end{definition} We look for holomorphic solutions to \eqref{eqn:3.7}: in the right hand side of this equation there is the intrinsic volume form associated to a contact sub-Riemannian structure, that is Popp's volume; in the left hand side the two form $\zeta$ is the unknown to be determined.
 Notice that the equation depends only on the conformal class of metrics, and that it is quadratic in $\zeta$, which means that a conformal multiplication $\zeta\mapsto f\zeta,\; f>0$, implies that the equation is rescaled by a factor $|f|^2$.
 It is then evident that the volume normalization equation is defined up to complex unit multiple

 To put it in other words, equation \eqref{eqn:3.7} defines in fact a section